 S. Bartolomeo: (left) interior; (right) Cappella di S. Michele paid for by Cardinal Niccol˛ Coscia; he was of very humble origin but he decorated the chapel with five coats of arms which he copied from that of Antipope John XXIII, Baldassarre Cossa (it opens in another window)

-Pope Benedict XIII entrusted the running of the state to Niccol˛ Coscia, his assistant at Benevento and in 1725 he gave him the cardinal's hat, although twenty, of the twenty-six cardinals present in the consistory, opposed his promotion.
+Pope Benedict XIII entrusted the running of the state to Niccol˛ Coscia, his assistant in Benevento and in 1725 he gave him the cardinal's hat, although twenty, of the twenty-six cardinals present in the consistory, opposed his promotion.
 After the death of his protector he was charged with extortion, forgery and breach of trust and he was sentenced to ten years of imprisonment.
 In 1742 he was pardoned by Pope Benedict XIV, but he left Rome and retired into private life in Naples.